iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 While this concept represents a forward-looking direction, it builds naturally on the goals of the current system.
 By enhancing scalability, reliability, and transparency, it offers a pathway for advancing the framework in future iterations.
 </div>

+## Reproducibility

+We have open-sourced all code for our framework at [Tonyhrule/Factual-Validation-Simplification](https://github.com/Tonyhrule/Factual-Validation-Simplification).
+The repository contains complete scripts and instructions for replicating the results from this work.
+We hope this open-source release facilitates public auditing, broader adoption of our methods, encourages community-driven improvements, and enables new research on trustworthy LLMs.

 ## Conclusion

 In this blog post, we explored two approaches to improving the scalability and reliability of RAG pipelines by addressing challenges in storage efficiency and factual accuracy.
 The first method uses summarization, clustering, and vectorized fact storage to optimize data size while maintaining strong retrieval performance.
 The second method—the Alternative Pipeline—avoids summarization and instead extracts standalone statements, offering higher fidelity in high-stakes domains where preserving every nuance of context is critical.

-Through experimentation with PubmedQA, SQuAD, HotpotQA, the pipelines demonstrated competitive performance relative to traditional methods.
-The summarization-based pipeline excels in reducing storage space, while statement extraction preserves sensitive details, improving factual accuracy and removing redudant information.
+Through experimentation with PubMedQA, SQuAD, HotpotQA, the pipelines demonstrated competitive performance relative to traditional methods.
+The summarization-based pipeline excels in reducing storage space, while statement extraction preserves sensitive details, improving factual accuracy and removing redundant information.
 Looking ahead, by grounding outputs in verified information and ensuring greater transparency in decision-making, this framework takes a step forward in building trustworthy and explainable AI systems.